 2. Choose the right time of day

-Every time spent exercising outdoors is worth the effort.
-But certain times of the day might be more suitable than others.
-Make yourself familiar with the weather forecast – on a hot, dry day, you may prefer to roll out your yoga mat during a bit cooler morning or evening, ideally before meals.
-At the same time, however, avoid late evenings as you may become an easy target for mosquitos and other insects!
+Exercising outdoors is always worthwhile, but certain times of the day might be more suitable than others.
+Check the weather forecast – on a hot, dry day, you may prefer to roll out your yoga mat during the cooler morning or evening hours, ideally before meals.
+However, avoid late evenings as you might become an easy target for mosquitoes and other insects if you don't apply insect repellent or wear long sleeves and leggings.

 Lovely (generous!) teaching, weather that held perfectly through the session, beautiful view, lovely atmosphere.
 Thank you very much!